Ralph Hamor: Career

-In 1615, he returned to London to publish their stories in the A True Discourse of the Present State of Virginia.
+In 1615, he returned to London to publish Virginia-based stories in the A True Discourse of the Present State of Virginia.
 In his tales, he talks about Pocahontas as the most beloved child of her father, his "delight and darling,".
 He returned to Virginia on November 28, 1616, and was named Vice-Admiral to Admiral Samuel Argall.
 On January 18, 1617, Hamor was awarded eight shares of the London Company and was put in charge of 16 men.

 By summer of 1621, some local Indian tribes became increasingly hostile towards the colonists.
-Hamor wrote in a letter to the Council after the attack on the Flowerieu Hundred plantation: "So sudden in their cruel execution, that few or none discerned the weapon or blow that brought them to destruction."That evening, Captain Hamor took his ship and a Pinnace to attempt to collect the wounded from the different plantations."
+Hamor wrote in a letter to the council after the attack on the Flowerieu Hundred plantation: "So sudden in their cruel execution, that few or none discerned the weapon or blow that brought them to destruction."That evening, Captain Hamor took his ship and a Pinnace to attempt to collect the wounded from the different plantations."
 On June 27, Hamor reached an agreement with the King of the Potomac Indians against the Opechancanough and Necochincos tribes, "Their and our enemy."

 As a council member, Hamor was granted land from the Virginia Company in June 1621, upon which he began to establish his own plantation.
 On November 28, 1621, the new governor, Sir Francis Wyatt, appointed Hamor to the King's Council.
 One of Hamor's official duties as council member was to insure that Lady Cecily Delaware was satisfied with the cultivation of her assigned Virginian land.

-In February, 1622, Hamor returned from England to Virginia in command of Sea Flower with 120 new settlers, which included two servants of Hamor's, Thomas Powell and Elkinton Ratliffe, both to work on Hog Island.
+In February, 1622, Hamor returned from England to Virginia in command of Seaflower with 120 new settlers, which included two servants of Hamor's--Thomas Powell and Elkinton Ratliffe--both to work on Hog Island.